Beautiful Native Plants

 The snow squarestem plant with its sloppy habit should probably not be used as a specimen plant in your butterfly garden, but hidden behind other more presentable plants.
 Most native nurseries do not grow or sell this plant because of its weedy nature.

 The next year I trimmed the largest squarestems back in the spring to reduce the falling stem problems, especially near garden edges.
 I also moved some of the many seedlings of this plant to some more out-of-the-way areas in our landscape.
-I've also potted some up for our chapter's plant sales, so the next butterfly lover can take care of her flitting friends.
+I've also potted some up for our chapter's plant sales, so the next butterfly lover can take care of his or her flitting friends.

 Once you have some of this drought-tolerant, easy-to-grow native established and tucked away in your yard, the butterflies and bees will love you.